rigdev/docs/docs/users/manage-users.md

 ### Getting a User

-To retrieve users in Rig, you can utilize the `Get` endpoint by including the unique `UUID` of the user in your request, or you can use the `Lookup` endpoint by including a unique identifier such as an email address, username of phone number:
+To retrieve users in Rig, you can utilize the `Get` endpoint by including the unique `UUID` of the user in your request, or you can use the `Lookup` endpoint by including a unique identifier such as an email address, username, or phone number:

 <Tabs>
 <TabItem value="go" label="Golang SDK - Get">